Tony Hawk's Pro Skater 2 (GBA video game)

-Tony Hawk's Pro Skater 2 is a 2001 extreme sports skateboarding video game developed by Vicarious Visions and published by Activision for the Game Boy Advance handheld game console.
+Tony Hawk's Pro Skater 2 is a 2001 skateboarding video game developed by Vicarious Visions and published by Activision for the Game Boy Advance (GBA) handheld game console.
 It is a portable version of the console game of the same name, starring the skateboarder Tony Hawk.
-While the console versions of the game have a behind-the-back camera perspective, this version instead uses an isometric perspective, featuring modified levels taken from the console version.
-The player is tasked with getting as high a score as they can in a limited span of time by doing skateboarding tricks.
+While the console versions of the game have the camera positioned behind the player-character, this version uses an isometric perspective, featuring modified levels taken from the console version.
+The player is tasked with getting as high a score as they can in a limited time by performing skateboarding tricks.

-Vicarious Visions proposed the creation of a Game Boy Advance version, getting approval from Activision and Tony Hawk.
-To be able to include the tricks from the PlayStation, they created a 3D engine for the game, featuring polygonal characters and using math to design the levels.
-The music was composed by Manfred Linzer as a pastiche of the music featured in the series, as well as songs from "skate punk-type artists".
-Quality assurance testers criticized the level design.
-These testers were brought on to help address these issues.
-It releasing as a launch title for the Game Boy Advance in North America and Europe in June 2001 after being developed for one year.
+Vicarious Visions proposed the creation of a GBA version, getting approval from Activision and Tony Hawk.
+To include the tricks from the PlayStation, they created a 3D engine for the game, featuring polygonal characters.
+The music was composed by Manfred Linzner as a pastiche of the music featured in the series, as well as songs from "skate punk-type artists".
+Tony Hawk's series quality assurance testers were initially critical of the game for lacking "purposeful level design" and were brought on to help address these issues.
+It was released as a launch title for the GBA in North America and Europe in June 2001 after being developed for one year.

-Tony Hawk's Pro Skater 2 has been generally well received, identified as one of the best Game Boy Advance games by multiple critics.
-Vicarious Visions received particular praise, identified as having pushed the Game Boy Advance beyond what people expected it to be capable of.
-While some critics had difficulty with its perspective and controls, it has been identified as an exemplar of how to do a handheld conversion of a console game.
-The 3D engine created for the game was used in future games by Vicarious Visions on the Game Boy Advance, including its sequel, Tony Hawk's Pro Skater 3.
+Tony Hawk's Pro Skater 2 has been generally well received, and has been considered by multiple critics as one of the best GBA games.
+Vicarious Visions received particular praise for pushing the GBA beyond what people expected it to be capable of.
+While some critics had difficulty with the game's perspective and controls, it has been called an exemplar of how to port a console game to a handheld system.
+The 3D engine created for the game was used in future games by Vicarious Visions on the GBA, including its sequel, Tony Hawk's Pro Skater 3.